 In January 2004 I met first with Everton Football Club, shortly followed by Liverpool FC, they both approved of the campaign and gave us their full support and permission to use their logo’s for use on our website and banners,They gave us museum tours for teams and spectators who showed sportsmanship and fair play throughout the season within their leagues.

 Before long I was nominated for a Barclaycard award by Everton FC, which to my astonishment and embarrassment, I won.
 Don’t X The Line became an award-winning campaign and a few years on in 2009, I became the first winner of the sir Bobby Moore FA,respect award presented to me by HRH Prince William. the impact that DXTL, is having was absolutely Phenomenal.
 To date, we have our own online Radio Station and we are still attracting high profile support because what we are doing within the campaign simply works, and in years to come and as long as it takes to improve poor touchline behaviour for our referees and children, We will still be here.

 We went from strength to strength with DXTL securing some funding in 2014,2015 from the FA, The National Lottery and an organisation called You are the Ref.

-DXTL are now, a well-established respect/reFspect awareness campaign, which is heavily supported by grassroots football, The PGMOL, and the PFA.
-The campaign is also recognised by football’s governing bodies and to this date, we are still attracting high profile support including Grassroots UK, And in years to come, and as long as it takes to improve and adopt a zero tolerance to poor touchline behaviour for our referees and children.
-DXTL will still be around.
+DXTL is now, a well-established respect/reFspect awareness campaign, which is heavily supported by grassroots football, The PGMOL, and the PFA.
+The campaign is also recognised by football’s governing bodies and to this date, we are still attracting high-profile support including Grassroots UK, And in years to come, and as long as it takes to improve and adopt a zero-tolerance stance to poor touchline behaviour for our referees and children.
+DXTL will still be campaigning.
 Mal-Lee (Founder DXTL)